atulgarg721/atulgarg721/README.md

 - 👋 Hi, I’m @atulgarg721
 - 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and angular
-- 💞️ I’m looking to collaborate on Web-designing
+- 💞️ I’m looking to collaborate on Web-designing or in data entry jobs or customer services
 - 📫 How to reach me : here  is my mail address:- atulgarg721@gmail.com

 <!---